Dayde/angularjs-frontend-using-swagger-documentation/article.md

 ### URLService

-First I registered the base URL as a AngularJS value in the app.js file :
+First the base URL is registered as an AngularJS value in the app.js file :

 ``` JavaScript
     var protocol = 'http';
     var domain = 'localhost';